Do you know the difference between an American Pit Bull Terrier and an American Staffordshire Terrier?

 Breeders and Kennel clubs such as the United Kennel Club and the American Kennel Club brought on the American Staffordshire Terrier to save this noble breed and separate themselves from the Pit Bull Terrier’s bad press.

-American Staffordshire Terrier vs American PitBull Terrier: Physical Differences Between The Two Breeds
+Amstaff vs Pitbull: Physical Differences Between The Two Breeds

 The physical difference between these two breeds is size.

-Both pit bulls are bully breeds have short, stiff hair and strong jaws.
+• Both pit bulls are bully breeds and have short, stiff hair and strong jaws.
 However, the American Staffordshire Terrier has a longer head and body than the American Pit Bull Terrier.

 American Pit Bull Appearance